 Nature walks for all levels

-Just as rich and diverse as its coastline, Brittany’s forests and woods are no match for the Atlantic coast.
-The stuff of many Breton tales and legends, these acres of trees are also the meeting place for walkers who want to enjoy a hike following the signposts.
+Just as rich and diverse as its coastline, Brittany’s forests and woodlands are no match for the Atlantic coast.
+The setting for many Breton tales and legends, its acres of trees are also a meeting place for walkers to enjoy a hike following the signposts.

-The natural heritage of the Finistère department allows you to stroll through forests while enjoying the charm of the area’s many lakes, massifs, valleys and peaks.
-From Nordic walking to easy strolls, the diversity of hiking and biking trails means there’s something for everyone.
+The natural heritage of the Finistère department allows you to stroll through forests while enjoying the charm of the area, with its many lakes, massifs, valleys and peaks.
+Nordic walking or easy strolls, the diversity of hiking and cycling routes means that everyone can find the ideal spot for a great hike.

 5 WOODS AND FORESTS FOR WALKING IN FINISTÈRE